Ed Donovan (engine builder)

 Ed Donovan (1928–1989), commonly called "The Mole" (or "Pachy"), was an American racing engine and parts builder.

 Donovan developed the first all-aluminum-block hemi designed specifically for Top Fuel drag racing.

-He was posthumously inducted into the Motorsports Hall of Fame of America in 2003.
+Donovan was posthumously inducted into the Motorsports Hall of Fame of America in 2003.

 Early life

 Ed Donovan was born 1928 in Los Angeles.
 He was fascinated with engines from an early age.

 While working for Offenhauser, Donovan became involved in drag racing, before branching out on his own.

 Engine builder

 Donovan's company, Donovan Engineering, was started in 1957.
 He supplied top racers, including "Dyno Don" Nicholson.
 Donovan, along with Leo Goossen, built the first two-disk racing clutch, the first titanium valves (for which Nicholson was his first customer), and other gear.

-In 1964, he built the "vaunted" Donovan Engineering Special, hiring Tom McEwen (who Donovan nicknamed "Mongoose") to drive it.
+In 1964, Donovan built the "vaunted" Donovan Engineering Special, hiring Tom McEwen (who Donovan nicknamed "Mongoose") to drive it.

 Donovan is best known for his 417 cid hemi, introduced in 1971.
 He copied the Chrysler 392 cid, which he admired, but tried to eliminate its flaws.
 He developed the aluminum hemi to overcome the tendency of 392 cid Chryslers, then used by Top Fuel racers (many of them friends and customers of his), to crack their iron blocks.
 The first driver to use the Donovan hemi (fresh out of the milling machine) was "Kansas John" Wiebe, at the 1971 NHRA Super Nationals, where Wiebe very nearly won Top Fuel.

 In 1977, Donovan persuaded "Big Daddy" Don Garlits to switch from the 426 hemi he had been using for the last thirteen years to the 417 cid, offering (in Garlits' words) “an engine deal I couldn't refuse”.

 Donovan also built the only aluminum-block aftermarket copy of the 350 cid small-block Chevy to successfully finish the Indianapolis 500.
 He also copied the 427 cid and 454 cid big-blocks.

 Donovan made little money on his developments, despite the fact the aluminum hemi becoming the effective standard drag racing engine for a generation.